-As part of their Fall Activities, pick your own pumpkins are available beginning in mid-September.
+As part of their Fall Activities, pick your own pumpkins are available beginning in mid-September through October.
 For a single admission price, you can have access to all of the Fall Activities at Simmons Farm including hayrides, a petting zoo, corn mazes, and an apple rock labyrinth.

 For more information on the Fall Activities including pricing, click here.